AndySomogyi/sbmlsolver/README.md

 Once installed in Python (using pip or using the wheels directly), the following simple example script should demonstrate the basics of a roadrunner simulation:

+### Google Colab
+libroadrunner can be used entirely in a browser using [Google Colab](https://colab.research.google.com/).
+Ideally, it will work with the following steps (updated May 2023)

+1. run a cell with ```!apt-get install libncurses5```
+2. run a cell with ```!pip install libroadrunner```
+3. (Vert important) Restart the runtime (From the menu: 'Runtime / Restart runtime')
+4. Test by runnin ```import roadrunner```.

+The Python version behind Colab is reasonably stable but can change.
+This issue to changes in how colab handles packages. we try to keep abreast of changes at colab.

 ```python
 import roadrunner
 rr = roadrunner.RoadRunner("https://www.ebi.ac.uk/biomodels/model/download/BIOMD0000000010.2?filename=BIOMD0000000010_url.xml")